ANDREW N. LIVERIS AO

 Andrew sits on the Advisory Board of Salesforce, the Sumitomo Mitsui Banking Corporation, Teneo and NEOM (an initiative driven by Saudi Vision 2030).
 He is a Special Advisor to the Public Investment Fund (PIF) and the Crown Prince of Saudi Arabia.
 Andrew serves as a trustee for the King Abdullah University of Science and Technology (KAUST), and the United States Council for International Business.

 He has advised three U.S. presidents and served as co-chair of US President Barack Obama’s Advanced Manufacturing Partnership, adviser to President Trump and now President Biden.
 He is Co-Chair of the Build Together Coalition that successfully advocated for the USD1.2T Bipartisan Infrastructure Investment and Jobs Act signed by President Biden in 2020.
-Andrew was appointed as a Special Advisor to the Australian Government’s National COVID-19 Coordination Commission.
-He is an Independent Member of the Australian Government’s Industry Growth Centres Advisory Committee, a member of the Australian Design Council, and a member of the government’s AdBlue Taskforce.
+Andrew was appointed as a Special Advisor to the Australian Government’s National COVID-19 Coordination Commission and he is a member of the Australian Design Council.

 In his book published in 2011, Make it in America, Andrew advocates for the criticality of manufacturing in building valuable skills and delivering solutions for this century, an era of sustainability, digitalisation, and geopolitical dynamism.
 In 2018 Andrew established the Liveris Academy for Innovation and Leadership at the University of Queensland.